jessicajiang2474/SQL_Uber/README.md

 # SQL_Uber
 # Assignment shows the instruction
+# data.sql stores the data
-# the data is stored in uber.ddl
+# the schema is defined in uber.sql
-#
+# the queries are written in q1.sql ~ q10.sql